Syphon1205/OVR-NEXRAD/README.md

 1. Download the latest release or build from the Releases Tab in Github.

-#### Optional: Windows Installer (Not Supported Yet)

-If using the WiX installer:
-- Run the installer `.msi` generated from `installer/windows_wix_setup.wxs`.

 ### MacOS

 1. Download the latest release or build from the Releases Tab in Github.

-## MapTiler API Key

-- You must provide your own MapTiler API key on first launch.
-- Sign up for a free key at [https://cloud.maptiler.com/signup/](https://cloud.maptiler.com/signup/).

 ## License

 See [LICENSE](LICENSE) for details.

 ---